sagemath/sage/README.md

 docker pull sagemath/sagemath
 ```

-Currently, the docker image is not up to date.
+Currently, only stable versions are kept up to date.

 Troubleshooting
 ---------------